 - When you purchase from a breeder, whether a registered or backyard breeder, or a newspaper ad, you are encouraging more and more breeding of excess pets.

 - When someone can profit from breeding then they are encouraged to breed again and again.
 With so many unwanted but perfectly healthy and loving dogs and cats put down in pounds every day, it is cruel and irresponsible to deliberately breed more pets.
 It is why all our pets are desexed as soon as they are old enough (from 4 to 5 months).
 We don't want to contribute to the pet overpopulation problem.

 Our Adoption Procedure

 If you see a dog or cat on our website which you may want to adopt, what do you do next?

 - Either ring or email the contact person listed on the pet's description (contact us if you can't reach them).
 The pet's foster carer can tell you all about the pet.
 They will also ask you about what sort of home you are offering in order to assess if it is a good match.
-They may ask you to fill in our Adoption Questionnaire or may ask you the questions over the phone.
+They may ask you to fill in our Adoption Questionnaire (Word format) or (PDF format) or may ask the questions over the phone.

 - Arrange to meet the pet, usually at the foster carer's home or nearby.

 - If that goes well we will arrange a property check so we can verify that your home and yard are suitable for the pet you've selected.

 - If both sides agree, then you can adopt your new family member!
 When you pick up your new pet, you will be asked to: